smikhalevski/react-executor/README.md

 // ⮕ Executor<any>
 ```

-Each executor has a unique key in the scope of the manager.
-Here we created the new executor with the key `'rooky'`.
+Each executor has a unique key within the manager's scope.
+In this example, we created a new executor with the key
-Managers create a new executor when you call
+`'rooky'`.
+The manager creates a new executor when you call
 [`getOrCreate`](https://smikhalevski.github.io/react-executor/classes/react-executor.ExecutorManager.html#getorcreate)
-with a new key.
-Each consequent call with that key returns the same executor.
+with a previously unused key.
+Subsequent calls with the same key return the same executor instance.

-If you want to retrieve an existing executor by its key and don't want to create a new executor if it doesn't exist, use
+If you want to retrieve an existing executor by its key and avoid creating a new one if it doesn't exist, use
 [`get`](https://smikhalevski.github.io/react-executor/classes/react-executor.ExecutorManager.html#get):

 ```ts